afnog/sse/virtualization/ganeti-exercise.md

 * Port: 5080
 * Description: My Cluster

 Leave the other details blank, and click *Add*.
+Your new cluster should then appear with its specifications: